Staying healthy on the go

 “At my daughter Rebecca’s last dental visit, the dentist found two new cavities,“ Sherry says.
 “I feel that I should be paying more attention to what foods the kids are eating for snacks.”

 She’s right.
-The sugars in many convenience foods, such as breakfast cereals, meal replacement bars and energy drinks, increase the risk of cavities.
+The sugars in many convenience foods, such as breakfast cereals and meal replacement bars, increase the risk of cavities.
 Bacteria feed on these sugars and produce acid, which causes tooth decay.

 It’s not only sweet treats that cause problems: The starchy, refined carbohydrates in chips, bread, pasta and crackers can be just as harmful to teeth.
 Starches linger in the mouth and break down into simple sugars, which feed decay-causing bacteria and acids.